myspc-development/art-test/docs/internal/dashboard-builder-release-summary.md

 - Open any dashboard and click **Edit Layout**.
 - Drag cards to reorder or toggle visibility.
 - Use **Reset Layout**, **Export** or **Import** from the toolbar for template management.
+- Enable **Show All Widgets** to preview items not allowed for the selected role.

 ## Roles supported
 - Member